 New Enterprise Integration

-As enterprise cloud integration and adoption increases and companies transition mission critical systems to the cloud, there is a growing emphasis on integration.
-The shift of core applications force organizations to take a hard look at their adoption approach and re-evaluate their strategic needs.
-As a result, many companies will decide they can no longer afford ‘cloud silos’ that have been tolerated in the past, and will require a new approach to manage application integration.
+As enterprise cloud adoption increases and companies transition mission-critical systems to the cloud, there is a growing emphasis on integration.
+The shift of core applications forces organizations to take a hard look at their adoption approach and re-evaluate their strategic needs.
+As a result, many companies will decide they can no longer afford ‘cloud silos’ that have been tolerated in the past, and will require a new approach to managing application integration.